‘The Bachelor’s Corinne Olympios Explains Real Deal About ‘Nanny’ On Ellen

 Ellen would not let Corinne go without explaining about “Nanny Raquel.”
 It turns out that Raquel has been with her family for 18 years and is more of a part of it than an employee.
 The nanny has raised her younger sister and helped her mom through cancer.
 Olympios admits that she could have explained the situation better, rather than being perceived as a 24-year-old baby who still depends on her nanny.

-Later on, Ellen dared The Bachelor contestant to play a game of “Who’d You Rather,” asking her to pick between the likes of Zac Efron and Drake vs Nick Viall.
+Later on, Ellen dared The Bachelor contestant to play a game of “Who’d You Rather,” asking her to pick between the likes of Zac Efron and Drake vs. Nick Viall.
 As the show still has a long way to go, Corinne can only provide safe answers and always picked Nick of course.
 Watch a clip from Corinne’s guesting on Ellen in the video below.

 Meanwhile, as the girls in The Bachelor trickle down in numbers, claws begin to come out, and layers begin to shed.
 In the last episode, the ladies were treated to New Orleans with Nick.
 Could it just be the mysterious Louisiana air, or has the cauldron finally reached its boiling point?
 The rivalry between Corinne and Taylor Nolan tipped over in this week’s episode, providing too much drama, and more importantly, more entertainment.